 Social inequalities and urban fragmentation strategies

-The project will consist of study visits/workshops to be held in Mexico and the UK, which will seek to engage with relevant stakeholders (planning and urban design professionals).
+The project consisted of study visits and workshops in Mexico and the UK, which engaged with relevant stakeholders (planning and urban design professionals).

 British Academy/Newton Fund